As the 1950s dawned, a Communist attack seemed imminent. The Russians had grabbed Berlin and in 1949 had successfully tested their own A-bomb.

 As a result, the fallout shelter industry experienced an unprecedented boom.

-Until such time as the bombs actually started dropping, most families used their new shelters as family recreation rooms, or as cubby houses for the kids.
+Until such time as the bombs actually started dropping, most families used their new shelters as family recreation rooms, dark rooms for hobby photographers or cubby houses for the kids.